OmarMiniesy/Notes/Security/Web Application Security/Cross Site Scripting (XSS).md

 <script>alert("XSS")</script>
 ```

-> Called reflected because an input field of the [[HTTP]] request sent gets immediately reflected as output in the immediate response of the browser.
+> Called reflected because an input field of the [[HTTP]] request sent gets reflected as output in the immediate response of the browser.
 > There are reflected XSS filters built now to counter such attack.

+> To make a victim issue a request that an attacker controls, they can place links on a website the attacker controls, or through phishing.
+> If an attacker can control a script that is executed in the victim browser, then the attacker can fully compromise that user:
+* Perform an action that the user can perform.
+* View any information the user can view.
+* Modify and information the user can view.
+* Initiate interactions with other users.

+> How to search for reflected XSS:
+* Test every entry point: URL query parameters, data in the URL query string or message body, URL file path and [[HTTP]] headers.
+* Submit random alphanumeric values.
+* Determine the reflection context: determine if the output is in HTML tags, in a tag attribute or in a JavaScript string.
+* Test a payload: leave the initial value and place the payload before or after it.
+* Test the attack in the browser.

 ---

-### Persistent XSS Attacks
+### Persistent (Stored) XSS Attacks

 > When the malicious payload is sent to the webserver and **stored** there.
+> When an application receives data from an untrusted source and includes that data within its later HTTP responses.
 > When a webpage then loads, it pulls this payload from the server and the malicious code is displayed within the HTML output.

 >Common in HTML forms where users submit content to the webserver and then is displayed back to users.